 - The value of free products

-By the third month of blogging, some of these efforts paid off, as my month 3 blog income report was a whopping $13.33!
+By the third month of blogging, some of these efforts paid off.
+My month 3 blog income report was a whopping $13.33!

-Five months later, there seems to be a light at the end of the tunnel!
+Five short months later, however, there seems to be an even brighter light at the end of the tunnel!

-Here is the breakdown of my blog income after 8 months of blogging:
+Here is the breakdown of my travel blogger income after 8 months of blogging:

 - Google Adsense (advertising): $66.98